PinLin/kCOJ_bot/README.md

 # KCOJ Bot

-Kuo C-Language Online Judge Bot
+Kuo C Online Judge Bot

 Telegram Bot that is for students in The Great NTUT CSIE.